yaoman1324/yaoman1324.github.io/_pages/4_research.md

 > If I were advising a young person today...
 I would say "Take statistics, but remember that the great adventure of statistics is in gathering and using data to solve interesting an important real world problems".  - **Leo Breiman**

+**Current Research Interests**

 During my PhD, I want to build expertise in Spatial and Bayesian Statistics with primary application to ecology, climatology, or civic data.
 Within spatial statistics, I'm interested in non-stationary spatial modeling.
+This is [my past proposal](https://drive.google.com/file/d/1xpw5oFMn0PoQASQzgQi3S8hd_bE1fk63/view?usp=sharing) to the NSF Graduate Research Fellowship.
+I did not win but got Honorable Mention... bleh.

+**Updates**
 I'm still a first year (have not passed prelims) so there's I'm mostly taking coursework before I start research.

-This is [my proposal](https://drive.google.com/file/d/1xpw5oFMn0PoQASQzgQi3S8hd_bE1fk63/view?usp=sharing) to the NSF Fellowship.
-I did not win but got Honorable Mention... dammit.

 Here are some papers I find very interesting: